alters-mit/magnebot/doc/api/magnebot.md

 ### Camera

-These functions rotate the Magnebot's camera or add additional camera to the scene.
+These functions rotate the Magnebot's camera.
 They advance the simulation by exactly 1 frame.

 #### rotate_camera